real125/poll-management-restful/README.md

 4. Build with maven 'mvn clean package' command.
 5. From the project's 'target' directory launch the project with command 'java -jar name-of-the-built-file.jar'

-On startup Liquibase creates two empty working tables - 'poll' and 'polls_questions'
+On startup Liquibase creates two empty working tables - 'poll' and 'polls_questions'.

-6. To see the API of the application launch Swagger: http://localhost:8080/swagger-ui.html
+6. To see the API of the application launch Swagger: http://localhost:8080/swagger-ui.html.

 7. Perform requests using http client (e.g Postman or the like).

 !!!ATTENTION!!!
 For POST /createpoll
 and PUT /update/{pollId}